 As a gesture to honor local military personnel, the Twins give away a G.I.
 Joe action figure to the first 5,000 children attending the game against Kansas City.
 The team, in an effort to appease protesting peace groups, who see the promotion as glorifying war, asks Hasbro, the toy’s manufacturer, to remove the customary gun from G.I.
 Joe’s side, but the hand grenades remain visible.

 At Dodger Stadium, Diamondback third baseman Chad Tracy's ninth inning run-scoring single on an 0-2 changeup ends Eric Gagne's record streak of 84 consecutive saves.
 The new mark established by the Los Angeles closer is 30 more than the prior mark set by Tom Gordon for the Red Sox in 1999.

 Manny Ramirez hits his 20th career grand slam, passing Eddie Murray on the all-time list, for the second-most four-run homers in major league history.
-The Dominican Republic native trails only Yankee legend Lou Gehrig, who holds the major league record with 23, a mark which will be eventually surpassed by Alex Rodriguez.
+The Red Sox left fielder trails only Yankee legend Lou Gehrig, who holds the major league record with 23, a mark which will be eventually surpassed by Alex Rodriguez.

 At Dodger Stadium, Chipper Jones's two solo home runs are the difference in the Braves' 8-6 victory over Los Angeles.
 With his pair of round-trippers, the team's third baseman surpasses Dale Murphy for the Atlanta team record of 372 homers.